 Since June 2013, strains from the TDR TB-Strain Bank have been integrated in BCCM/ITM.
 This bank was established from 2005 to 2011 with substantial funding of the World Health Organisation, and consists of 229 M. tuberculosis clinical isolates (see Vincent et al., 2012).

 Distribution of strains

 Strains of the public collection are accessible to the scientific community under the conditions of the BCCM Material Transfer Agreement (MTA), if necessary amended with additional conditions possibly already attached to the biological material.
+The biological material is available as viable freeze-dried bacilli or as heat-inactivated bacterial suspensions (thermolysates).
+Purified, genomic DNA or cultured bacilli on solid medium, can be obtained upon request.
 For more information on ordering microbial resources click here.

 Accession, control, preservation, storage and supply of mycobacteria and related information in the frame of public deposits are ISO 9001:2008 certified.
 The control of viability, identity and mycobacterial purity on the batches for release, are performed according to the ISO 15189 standard (BELAC 147MED).